visciang/telegram/README.md

 ## Logging

-The library attach two metadata fields to the internal logs: [:bot, :token, :chat_id].
+The library attach two metadata fields to the internal logs: [:bot, :chat_id].
 If your app run more that one bot these fields can be included in your logs (ref. to the Logger config) to clearly identify and "trace" every BOT message flow.